bcgov/von/docs/_getting_started/get-started.md

 ## Running a VON Ecosystem

 To run a local instance of a VON ecosystem, you'll need a bit more than just a browser - git, docker, docker-compose and bash.
-If you are up for that - [follow these directions](https://github.com/bcgov/dFLow/blob/master/docker/VONQuickStartGuide.md) to run the latest VON dFLow demo, which includes a sandbox Hyperledger Indy network, an instance of OrgBook, and a set of VON Issuer/Verifier Agents.
+If you are up for that - [follow these directions](https://github.com/bcgov/dFLow/blob/master/docker/VONQuickStartGuide.md) to run the latest VON dFLow demo, which includes a sandbox Hyperledger Indy network, an instance of OrgBook, and a set of VON issuer/verifier agents.
 The dFlow demo uses OrgBook and the Agents to complete a workflow for getting various interdependent business licences and permits.

 ## Configuring your own VON Agent